jgberton/easyredes-erp/README.md

 # 🛡 EasyRedes ERP

-### Operational ERP built for safety net installation companies.
+### Cloud ERP for Safety Net Installation Companies

 EasyRedes is a cross-platform ERP that centralizes the entire operational workflow of field service companies, from customer management and quotations to inventory control, scheduling, PDF generation and service execution.